International Advisory Board

 Expertise: Ethics of translation, Institutional translation, Retranslation, Concepts and research methodology in translation studies

-Kaisa Koskinen is professor of Translation Studies and Head of the Multilingual Communication and Translation Studies programme at the University of Tampere, Finland.
+Kaisa Koskinen is professor of Translation Studies and Head of the Multilingual Communication and Translation Studies programme and the Head of Unit, Languages, at the Tampere University, Finland.
 She serves on several journal advisory boards (The Translator, Interpreter and Translator Trainer) and committees, is actively involved in PhD training, especially in the context of the Translation Studies Doctoral and Teacher Training Summer School), and has been invited to join the Finnish Academy of Science and Letters.
 Professor Koskinen’s publications include the monographs Beyond Ambivalence.
 Postmodernity and the Ethics of Translation (2000), Translating Institutions.
 An Ethnographic Study of EU Translation (St Jerome 2008) and the textbook User-Centered translation (Routledge 2015; co-authored with Tytti Suojanen and Tiina Tuominen).
 Her current research interests include the concept of translatorial action from contemporary and historical perspectives, translatorial professions, as well as translation, user experience and affect.

 Director of the Centre for Translation, Hong Kong Baptist University